Complete Guide to Protocol Buffers 3 [Java, Golang, Python]

 - Architects who want to understand how Protocol Buffers works and be useful for their solution archicture

-I'm a Udemy instructor who studied computer engineering (C, C++, C#) at Epitech (Montpellier, France), went to 清华大学 (Tsinghua University) for computer science Master (Beijing, China), 北京语言大学 (BLCU) for learning Chinese (Beijing, China) and finally learning business in CKGSB (Beijing, China).
+I'm a Udemy instructor who studied Software Engineering (C, C++, C#) at Epitech (Montpellier, France), went to 清华大学 (Tsinghua University) for Computer Science Master (Beijing, China), 北京语言大学 (BLCU) for learning Chinese (Beijing, China) and finally learning business in CKGSB (Beijing, China).

 My background is pretty diverse but I'm really Interested in both programming and teaching, so I combine them to providing you more opportunities to improving your career.